 If you suspect your dog has eaten anything he or she shouldn't have contact the surgery during surgery hours or Vets Now out of hours immediately.
 Bring any wrappers with you so that the vet can decide how best to treat them.
 The sooner your pet is seen the less chance any poison has of being absorbed.

-Finally, we wish all our clients a very peaceful Christmas and New Year and hope these tips will help you avoid these common pitfalls at Christmas.
+Finally, we wish all our clients a very peaceful 2017and hope these tips will help you avoid these common pitfalls during the holidays.

 |Monday - Friday||09:00 - 18:30|